Particular/docs.particular.net/tutorials/nservicebus-101/lesson-1/tutorial.md

 snippet:Persistence

-NServiceBus needs [**persistence**](/nservicebus/persistence/) to store some data in between handling messages.
-We will explore the reasons for this in future lessons but for now, we'll use an implementation that stores everything in memory.
+A [**persistence**](/nservicebus/persistence/) is required to store some data in between handling messages.
+We will explore the reasons for this in future lessons but for now, we'll use an [implementation that stores everything in memory](/nservicebus/persistence/in-memory.md).
 This has the advantage during development of allowing us to iterate quickly by providing us with a clean slate every time we start up.
 Of course, as everything persisted is lost when the endpoint shuts down, it is not safe for production use, so we will want to replace it with a different persistence option before deployment.

 #### Error queue